TavetSq/CodingChallenges/README.md

 # Solved Programming Challenges

 ## What it's?
-It's a repository where I store solutions for Programming Exercises.
+It's a repository where I store solutions for Programming Exercises (Python / Java)

 ## List of Exercises
 ### Ordered by Exercise ID